How limits work

 429s until the bucket refills.

-Default rates apply to all organizations.
+Default rates apply to all organizations, and the same limits apply in both the US and EU regions — they’re enforced within your organization’s region.
 To request a higher limit, contact Rhombus support.

 Throttled responses